11 of the best beaches in Scotland

 © VisitAberdeenshire

-Here is a city beach with a bucket and spade-load of charm!
-With an art-deco inspired esplanade, the golden coastline stretches 3 km and is one of the best beaches in Scotland to see bottlenose dolphins in the summer or to try out some watersports.
+Here is a city beach with a bucket-and-spade load of charm!
+With an art-deco inspired esplanade, the golden coastline stretches 3 km and is one of the best beaches in Scotland to spot bottlenose dolphins in the summer or try out some watersports.
 Head along the esplanade towards Footdee (pronounced 'Fittie') and discover a 19th century fishing village, with clusters of charming cottages originally built for fishermen working along the harbour.

-Beach fact: Fresh seafood is still a local favourite here - try some of the catch served up in Moon Fish Café or Silver Darling in Aberdeen's city centre.
+Beach fact: Fresh seafood is still a local favourite here - try some of the catch served up in Moonfish Café or The Silver Darling in Aberdeen's city centre.

 - 10

-The Isle of Mull is famous for its geology so there are lots of amazing rocky beaches on the isle, but Calgary Bay stands out.
-Facing across to the isles of Tiree and Coll, it's easy to while away the hours here on a sunny day, with a little café selling hot drinks and ice cream nearby.
+The Isle of Mull is famous for its geology so there are lots of amazing rocky beaches on the isle, but Calgary Bay really stands out.
+Overlooking the isles of Tiree and Coll, it's the perfect spot to while away the hours on a sunny day, with a nearby café selling hot drinks and ice cream.

 - 11